The History of Sicily: From Ancient Times to Modern Day

 Since 1946, Sicily has been an autonomous administrative division of Italy.
 From its troubled past, a thriving culture has grown.
 History lives side by side with modern-age wonders.

-Sicily offers visitors a wealth of experiences and attractions, so it's no wonder millions of people from all over the world visit it every year.
+Sicily offers visitors many experiences and attractions, so it's no wonder millions of people worldwide visit it every year.

 Christ Pantocrator in Monreale, SicilyDifferent cultures - Norman, Arab, and Byzantine - blend effortlessly in places like Monreale Cathedral.
 It was built in 1172-1174 under Norman rule.